 Great way for your child to drift off to sleep thinking about what is good about life instead of worrying about what tomorrow may or may not bring.
 This is called Gratitude.
-Have you and your family tried my fun Gratitude Challenge?
-Have a go and let me know how you get on.

 12. On the Doors

 As you move from room to room there is a message for your child to remember.
-Children are so very visual and so with repetition they will become what they see.
-Some children will quote Smiley Thought Cards to me during session and it’s then I know that they have internalised what they need to.
+Children are so very visual and so with repetition, they will become what they see.
+Some children will quote Smiley Thought Cards to me during a session and it’s then I know that they have internalised what they need to.

 13. Under the Pillow

 Leave a little boost of encouragement or love under their pillows.
-It’s so nice to be reminded of why we are loved and if your child’s love language is words this will mean the world to them.
+It’s so nice to be reminded of why we are loved and if your child’s love language is ‘words’ this will mean the world to them.
 Not sure?
 Find out what your child’s love language is.

 14. Make a Treasure Hunt